RubixML/ML/README.md

 ```

 ### RMS Error
-Root Mean Squared (RMS) Error or average L2 loss is a metric that is used to measure the residuals of a regression problem.
+Root Mean Squared (RMS) Error or average L2 loss is a metric that is used to compute the residuals of a regression problem.

 ##### Compatibility: Regression